bizquigs/rosa-workshop-content/rosa-content/300-app/networkpolicy.md

 # Applying Network Policies to lock down networking

-You should have two application deployed in your cluster, the `microsweeper` application deployed in the `Deploy an App` portion of this workshop and the `bgd` app deployed in the `gitops` portion of this workshop.
+You should have two application deployed in your cluster, the `microsweeper` application deployed in the `Deploy the App` portion of this workshop and the `bgd` app deployed in the `Using OpenShift GitOps` portion of this workshop.
 Each live in their own named Projects (or namespace in Kubernetes-speak).

 1. Fetch the IP address of the `microsweeper` Pod